-For more than 6 years since I started my blog, I’ve been strategically implementing my own blog business plans with great results.
+For the more than 8 years since I started my blog, I’ve been strategically implementing my own blog business plans with great results.
+This guide pulls from that exact plan—and you can download my (free) template to follow along as you grow your blog too.

 Want My Free Blog Business Plan Template?